sharynjs/sharyn-scripts/README.md

 # 🌹 @sharyn/run-cmd

 This package is just a little helper for those who like to use JavaScript to declare their scripts instead of using `scripts` in `package.json`.
-It is not needed at all to use this technique, but reduces the boilerplate a bit.
+It is not needed at all to use this technique, but it reduces the boilerplate a bit.

 ## Why?